7bitcoder/7bitConf/README.md

 ## Custom Parsers

-The library provides a CommandLineParserBuilder and EnvironmentVarsParserBuilder to create customized parsers for command line and environment variables, builder allows using custom value deserializer, config, settingSplitter, and valueDeserializersMap.
+The library provides a CommandLineParserBuilder and EnvironmentVarsParserBuilder builder classes to create customized parsers for command line and environment variables, builder allows using custom value deserializer, config, settingSplitter, and valueDeserializersMap.

 ### Advanced Usage Scenario

-All command line options should be loaded as not nested objects (no key splitting) with consideration of new type "myType" will set the option value to "emptyValue" string if no value was provided, myType should be used as the default type, additional setting prefix should be considered '//' and default type should be also used if the type was not recognized, solution:
+All command line options should be loaded as not nested objects (no key splitting) with consideration of the new type " myType" will set the option value to "emptyValue" string if no value was provided, myType should be used as the default type, additional setting prefix should be considered '//' and default type should be also used if the type was not recognized, solution: